ronaldichandra/picoCTF2019/where are the robots/Readme.md

 > Copy disallow page

-> Replace robots.txt with disallow page you copied
+> Replace robots.txt with disallow page you have copied